charles-cai/mlx-test1/data/README.md

 2. Save it to `data/.mnist` directory
 3. Load it back and display dataset information

+> **Tip:** For development, always initialize your database with `./db/setup-postgresql.sh` before running the API or app.

 ### Script Features

 The script (`download-mnist.py`) provides several functions: